sourmash-bio/branchwater/docs/deploy.md

 configuration is [available in the repo](https://github.com/sourmash-bio/branchwater/blob/main/docker-compose.yml) that can bring up these components in the appropriate order.

-## Bringing up branchwater with demo dataset
+## Quickstart: branchwater with a demo dataset

 ### Clone the repo